 While the face-to-face world shut down, some things needed to go on — such as education and certain events.
 Once again, technology provided platforms for users to connect and continue their lives, albeit in a much different way.

 From grade schools to postgraduate courses, education went online.
 This included teaching classes via interactive video, offering virtual seminars, and holding online discussions.
 Tools that were mobilized to make this happen included Skype, Zoom, Microsoft Teams, Google Hangouts and more.

-But education wasn’t the only institution affected; organizations and associations that rely on conferences and events found themselves scrambling as venues shut down.
+But education is the only institution that is not affected; organizations and associations that rely on conferences and events found themselves scrambling as venues shut down.
 For many, creating virtual conferences was the only reasonable alternative.
 For attendees, the virtual nature of the event provided some financial benefits, such as the money saved on airline travel and hotels, and the need to spend time away from family.
-And while attending an event in your living room may not be as exciting as, say, attending an event in London, it still provides the education and even some of the networking benefits of the in-person event.
+And while attending an event in your living room may not be as exciting as, say.
+Attending an event in London, still provides the education and even some of the networking benefits of the in-person event.

 It speaks volumes that paid subscriptions for streaming video and television jumped 32 percent the third week of March — about the time most people were being told to shelter in place.
 But streaming services like Netflix, Hulu and Amazon Prime Video weren’t the only players in the online entertainment game.

 Music artists began offering virtual streams of their concerts, ranging from solo indie artists playing concerts in their living rooms to Nashville’s historic Grand Ole Opry live streaming concerts played in an empty venue.

 Even museums and zoos were able to allow virtual visitors; the Cincinnati Zoo was among those that offered daily “safaris” live on Facebook, and institutions like the National Gallery of Art in Washington, D.C. and the British Museum in London welcomed visitors virtually.

 Where Will Tech Trends Take Us During Covid-19?